LeonTU/Impact-Demo/README.md

 ### Endpoints

+GET api/courses/lesson returns the lesson list incuding id and name.
+The requests in postman collection can not be used directly because all the ids are generated and not hardcoded.
+Therefore the ids will be different when database is updated.
+Use this endpoint to get the latest ids of lessons, then use the new ids to test the rest endpoints.

-GET api/courses/lesson/{id} return the complete detail of lesson including the course section based on passed lesson Id.
+GET api/courses/lesson/{id} returns the complete detail of lesson including the course section based on passed lesson Id.

 POST api/courses/watchLog/{lessonId}?pw={percentageWatched} - create an new record on watchLog table, after this API is successful, the isCompleted field on the get lesson detail API will be updated.